eeguney/mern-react-budget-planner-app/README.md

 # MERN REACT BUDGET PLANNER APP

-A powerful and elegance budget planning app written in React.JS
+A powerful and elegance MERN budget planning app written in React.JS

 ## Built with;